 For me, the perfect travel wardrobe has stylish travel clothes, without being pretentious.
 Regardless of whether you’re dressed up or down, you’re comfortable.
-Travel throws you enough curve balls; you’d better be comfy in your second skin.
+Travel throws you enough curveballs; you’d better be comfy in your second skin.

 On the topic of comfort, the Bri Pima Cotton Tank Top is made from Pima cotton, from Peru.
 I was ambivalent when they suggested I try it out (it’s a plain tank top….kinda boring right?), but it quickly became my absolute favourite top to wear.
-It’s suuuuuuuper soft, breathable, won’t shrink, and just like most of Anatomie’s styles, can be machine washed (on cold), and will dry fast.
+It’s suuuuuuuper soft, breathable, won’t shrink, goes with everything, and just like most of Anatomie’s styles, can be machine washed (on cold), and will dry fast.

 Cool/cold weather is the biggest challenge to packing light.
 The secret is in layering.